aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb-rows-and-columns/protect-rows-and-columns/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-RowsAndColumns-MakeRowsColumnsReadOnly.aspx-MakeCellReadOnly.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-RowsAndColumns-MakeRowsColumnsReadOnly.aspx-MakeCellReadOnly.cs" >}}
 ### **Restricting Context Menu Options**
 Aspose.Cells.GridWeb provides a context menu that end users can use to perform operations on the control.
 The menu provides many options for manipulating cells, rows and columns.